A Full-Service Law Firm

 After an order for child support, child custody or alimony (spousal support) has been established, it is possible to obtain an alteration to that order.
 This type of action is called a petition for modification and requires a permanent, material and substantial change in circumstances of one of the involved parties, that was not anticipated at the entry of the last order one is seeking to modify.
 In other situations, one party may fail to uphold their obligations.

-At the Law Office of James C. Campbell, P.A., our firm provides comprehensive representation to clients seeking a modification, or attempting to prevent a modification from being granted or clients that need help enforcing a court order.
+At the Campbell & Madden, PLLC, our firm provides comprehensive representation to clients seeking a modification, or attempting to prevent a modification from being granted or clients that need help enforcing a court order.
 By following the correct legal processes, we are better able to pursue the modification you are seeking to ensure that it will be legally binding and enforceable in the future.

 Requesting A Modification